 - Gather up your supplies ahead of time.
 You’ll need a large roasting pan.
 I recommend purchasing one that has a rack, like this one.
 You’ll also benefit from a turkey baster, tin foil, and a good carving knife / fork.

-- Thaw your bird.
+4. Thaw your bird.
+Let me repeat that for those in the back.
+THAW YOUR BIRD!!!
 You’ll want to make sure your turkey is completely thawed before roasting, so don’t buy your turkey Wednesday night!
 You can thaw your turkey in the fridge in a few days – just give yourself 24 hours for every 5 pounds.

 5. Schedule your oven and time out your day.
 This may seem silly but this might be the most important step.
 If you are hosting and you are responsible for the entire meal (as in, the turkey and all hot side dishes), then I find it crucial to put everything on paper.

 So, jot down every side dish with two key things – how long it needs to cook for, and at what temperature.
 Another thing to note is if a dish needs to be served hot or room temperature.
 Next, work backwards from the time you plan to sit down to eat.
 Once your turkey is finished roasting, it should rest for at least 30 minutes on the counter.
 To determine how long your turkey should cook for, the general rule of thumb is 20 minutes per pound.
 (Food Network says bank on 20 minutes for a defrosted turkey and 15 minutes per pound if you bought it fresh.)